Why People Want To Live In Boulder, Colorado

 Boulder Economic Statistics

 There are over 97,000 residents currently living in the city with an average household income of 45,000 and a home value of $305,000.
 The economy in the city of Boulder is absolutely booming and makes home buying a great investment.
-Major employers of Boulder include companies like IBM, Ball Aerospace, the National Institute for Standards and Technology, the National Oceanic and Atmospheric Administration, the University of Colorado, and Boulder Community Hospital.
+Major employers of Boulder actively recruiting include companies like IBM, Ball Aerospace, the National Institute for Standards and Technology, the National Oceanic and Atmospheric Administration, the University of Colorado, and Boulder Community Hospital.

 Homes in the area range from new-builds that are eco friendly, to older single family homes, ranchers, condos, apartments, and luxury living options.